Latest News

 What is the Process for Setting Bail in Massachusetts?

 If you’re arrested for a crime in Massachusetts, you are generally taken to the police station to be processed.
-After that, you’re either taken directly to court, or if it’s a day or time that court is not in session, a bail commissioner will come see you.
+After that, you’re either taken directly to court or if it’s a day or time that court is not in session, a bail commissioner will come see you.

 Either the court or the bail commissioner will set a bail for you to be released.
 Bail is the amount of money you must deposit to be released from jail.
 For State cases, it’s entirely in cash – there are no bail bondsmen in Massachusetts.
-You must also give the bail commissioner a $40 fee if you can make the bail at the police station.

 The amount of bail set can vary widely.
 It depends on the crime you’re charged with, your criminal record, your employment history, your connections to the community, along with a wide range of other factors.
 An experienced criminal defense lawyer can craft the right arguments to secure your release.